 There are a number of things that may lead to these repeated tiny injuries to the Achilles tendon.
 For example:

 - Overuse of the Achilles tendon.
 This can be a problem for people who run regularly.
-(Achilles tendinopathy can also be a problem for dancers and for people who play a lot of tennis or other sports that involve jumping.)
+(Achilles tendinopathy can also be a problem for dancers and for people who play a lot of tennis or other sports activities that involve jumping.)

 - Training or exercising wearing inappropriate footwear.